dhirajmahato/Pain.github.io/migrant.md

 Also,Migration is not a reflection of failed agricultural policy alone.
 It can be viewed as a risk diversification strategy, and the remittances do contribute a share in household incomes.

-Due to young male population out-migrating, increasingly characterised by the **feminisation of agriculture**, distress-induced participation of women.
+Due to young male population out-migrating, increasingly characterised by the feminisation of agriculture, distress-induced participation of women.

 ##### In Cities